 This option allows you to use a real terminal emulator for the serial communication simulation.

-Normally the simulator prints serial output to the blue window, and you can also enter data that needs to be sent to the serial port.
+Normally the simulator send serial output to the blue window, and you can also enter data that needs to be sent to the serial port.

 When you enable the terminal option, the data is sent to the actual serial port, and when serial data is received by the serial port, it will be shown.

 This option turns on/off trace information.
 When enabled, a file with the name of your project will be created with the .TRACELOG extension.